Learning Monge maps with constrained drifting models: Motivation and introduction

 \subsection{Outline}

-This work is organized as follows. \addtocontents{toc}{ } The rest of \cref{sec:intro} is dedicated to providing some background on the literature on learning OT maps (\cref{sec:relatedworks}) and on the technical tools used in this work (\cref{sec:background}).
+This work is organized as follows.
+The rest of \cref{sec:intro} is dedicated to providing some background on the literature on learning OT maps (\cref{sec:relatedworks}) and on the technical tools used in this work (\cref{sec:background}). \addtocontents{toc}{ }

 \cref{sec:theory} provides a theoretical study of the constrained gradient flow.
 In \cref{sec:constrained-gf}, we define the flow and establish a few useful results on the structure of the set of OT maps.
 In \cref{sec:existence}, we establish the existence of long-time solutions for this constrained gradient flow, while in \cref{sec:convergence} we prove its global convergence toward the OT map under standard convexity assumptions on the functional $D$; assumptions which cover the central case of the relative entropy with respect to some log-concave measure.